7th Armoured Division (United Kingdom): Insignia

 The initial divisional insignia was similar to that used by the 7th Division during the First World War: A white circle, but on a red background rather than the First World War-era black background.
 In early 1940, the Jerboa (also known as a desert rat) was added to the design.
-While primarily red, the Imperial War Museum highlighted that pink variations may have exited.
+While primarily red, the Imperial War Museum highlighted that pink variations may have existed.
 The design was used on vehicles from its inception, but there is no evidence that it was worn on uniforms until at least 1943.
 Then, only a single photograph depicts such and it is of the commanding officer.
 It is believed that the insignia was worn commonly on uniforms starting in 1944, and after the division arrived in the UK.

 Most sources concur that the jerboa design was created during Creagh's tenure; that he felt something representative was needed to be added to the white circle and chose the desert rat.
 His wife then went to the Cairo zoo and sketched the first draft.
 Rea Leakey, who was the division's intelligence officer (GSO 3) at the time, claimed in his memoir that he and Hobart conversed about his pet jerboa.
 When he informed Hobart that they were called desert rats, Hobart decided to use that as the nickname for the division.
 George Forty, who edited the memoir, included a contradictory note that disputed Leakey's version of events and explained the story surrounding Creagh and his wife at the zoo.